dmitryduev/ztf-variable-marshal/readme.md

 Change `skipper.caltech.edu` in `docker-compose.yml` and in `traefik/traefik.toml` if necessary.

-Run `docker-compose` to build and start the service:
+Run `docker-compose` to build and start the service (may have to sudo if acme complains):
 ```bash
 docker-compose up --build -d
 ```